UAE welcomes 8th group of wounded Palestinian children, cancer patients | International

 - United Arab Emirates

 The country established a 150-bed field hospital in Gaza, where over 100 major and critical surgeries have been performed.
-According to the statistics of "Gallant Knight 3" operation, until Thursday, January 4, the UAE's hospitals have received 395 cases of Palestinian children and cancer patients, while the total number of cases received at the UAE field hospital in Gaza reached 1,098 cases.
+According to the statistics of the "Gallant Knight 3" operation, until Thursday, 4th January, the UAE's hospitals have received 395 cases of Palestinian children and cancer patients, while the total number of cases received at the UAE field hospital in Gaza reached 1,098 cases.

 In continuation of these initiatives, the United Arab Emirates University has welcomed 33 students from the Gaza Strip to study at the expense of the UAE.
 These initiatives exemplify the UAE's long-standing dedication to supporting the Palestinian people, alleviating their hardships, and fostering solidarity and cooperation through impactful humanitarian efforts.
 (ANI/WAM)